jg-digital-media/jgdm-woocommerce-selectors/README.md

 ### WooCommerce Basket
 + **/basket/** (Shop Basket Page) [Top](#document-navigation)

-The Basket page is the first part of the shopping onboard process where items currently added to it will appear.
+The Basket page is the first part of the shopping onboard process where items currently added to the basket will appear.

 ```scss